Aims of the Society

 Membership can also be paid by cheque

-Your subscription includes a copy of the current edition of Ríocht na Midhe, the annual journal of the society.
+Your subscription includes membership of the Society for the year and a copy of the current edition of Ríocht na Midhe, the annual journal of the society.
 Packed with interesting articles and book reviews it is a 'must' for anyone with an interest in this area.

 €500 Prizes for Postgraduate Research

-The Meath Archaeological and Historical Society and Meath County Council Heritage Forum offer four prizes of €500 each for postgraduate research in any discipline, commencing in or after September 2011, devoted wholly or in significant part to any aspect of the heritage (archaeology, history, literature, etc.) of the Meath-Westmeath region.
+The Meath Archaeological and Historical Society and Meath County Council Heritage Forum offer prizes of up to €500 for postgraduate research in any discipline, commencing after September 2011, devoted wholly or in significant part to any aspect of the heritage (archaeology, history, literature, etc.) of the Meath-Westmeath region.

 Entries should be submitted in the form of one or more articles for publication in Ríocht na Midhe.
 Each entry must be vouched for by the writer's Supervisor of Research.
 Adjudication will be by a panel appointed by MAHS.